 - Category 2: Aloft in Winchester, Virginia, Four Points by Sheraton Chicago O’Hare Airport, Le Méridien Chongqing China

-- Category 3: Four Points by Sheraton Los Angeles Westside, Aloft in downtown Tallahassee, Sheraton Heathrow Hotel
+- Category 3: Sheraton Mission Valley San Diego, Four Points by Sheraton downtown Tallahassee, Sheraton Heathrow Hotel

-- Category 4: Aloft Chicago City Center, Le Méridien Stuttgart Germany, Sheraton Colonia Golf & Spa Resort in Uruguay, The Westin Sydney (Australia)
+- Category 4: Le Meridien Chicago Oakbrook Center, Le Méridien Stuttgart Germany, Sheraton Colonia Golf & Spa Resort in Uruguay, Sheraton Mirage Port Douglas Resort (Queensland, Australia)

 - Category 5: Aloft New York Brooklyn, Sheraton Kauai Resort